Types of Resources

 This generator pulls together a list of helpful books, articles, and online resources tailored to your topic.
 It includes:

-Just type in the name of the subject or topic you want additional reading for.
-For example:
+Just type in the name of the subject or topic you want additional reading for.\

 You can be general or specific—VEGA will understand either.